 Chicago is one of the largest cities and economies in the United States.
 Its unique Midwest location means there is a broad range of jobs, from finance and business to agricultural management and transportation engineering.
-There are also hundreds of foreign-owned companies operating in Chicago, which can be good news for job-hunting expats 鈥 especially those who might already be working for such a company and be able to arrange a transfer.聽
+There are also hundreds of foreign-owned companies operating in Chicago, which can be good news for job-hunting expats – especially those who might already be working for such a company and be able to arrange a transfer.Â

 Anyone wanting to work in the US is required to have a work visa and it can be one of the biggest challenges faced by expats looking for employment abroad.
 The process must be initiated by a sponsoring employer and is time-consuming and expensive.
 This means you must have an offer of employment before you may begin the visa application process.
-That said, expats with advanced degrees, and specialized skills and who are fluent English speakers will fare better than most when it comes to finding an employer willing to go through the sponsorship process.
-See the article 'Work visas in the USA' for more information about types of work visas in the United States.
+That said, expats with advanced degreesÌý²¹²Ô»å specialized skills who are fluent English speakers will fare better than most when it comes to finding an employer willing to go through the sponsorship process.
+More recently, USCIS updated its O-1 visa policy, meaning applicants can now own the company that sponsors their O-1 visa, providing more flexibility for entrepreneurs.

 Finance and business